marcguery/varif/README.md

        --nucl-window-before 10 --nucl-window-after 10
    ```

-3. Save alleles falling in a gene and differentially distributed (at least one true reference and true mutated sample among all samples) with protein sequences including 5 amino acids before and after the allele.
+3. Save alleles falling in a gene and differentially distributed (at least one sample with the allele and one sample without it among all samples) with protein sequences including 5 amino acids before and after the allele.

    ```bash
    varif -vcf my_vcf.vcf -gff my_gff.gff -fasta my_fasta.fasta \